omr-turbo/gc-arrays-tutorial/worksheet.md

 ### Implement the "object size" functionality in `OMRClient::GC::ObjectModelDelegate`

 This is our second piece of client code.
 The `ObjectModel` gives the collector basic information about manged objects.
 You need to implement the object-size APIs.
+The object-size must be aligned!
 In `include/OMRClient/GC/ObjectModelDelegate.hpp`, implement the following member-functions for `ObjectModelDelegate`:

 1. `getObjectHeaderSizeInBytes`:
 ```c++